RomelSan/Sysadmin-Themes/README.md

 ### **Fonts**
 This is a must to make sure the themes works as intended.
-If you are goint to use Powershell themes then install a PowerLine Font.
+If you are going to use Powershell themes then install a PowerLine Font.
 If you are going to use Oh My ZSH (Linux) and/or Oh my Posh (Powershell) then use Nerd Fonts because they have PowerLine Symbols + some required extras.

 1. Install a PowerLine font, ex: `CascadiaCodePL.ttf` located in folder `Fonts --> PowerLine` folder.
 2. If you want to use a [Nerd Font](https://www.nerdfonts.com/):
    Located in folder `Fonts --> NerdFonts` folder.